canonical/k8s-snap/docs/src/snap/howto/storage/ceph.md

 kubectl apply -f csi-rbd-sc.yaml
 ```

-## Create a Persistant Volume Claim (PVC) for a RBD-backed file-system
+## Create a Persistent Volume Claim (PVC) for a RBD-backed file-system

 This PVC will allow users to request RBD-backed storage.